ajthor/socks/docs/index.rst

     Describes the basic concepts of SOCKS, and gives a quick overview of data-driven control.

+:doc:`guide/kernel_tutorial/tutorial`
+    A tutorial on kernel methods to get you started.

 :doc:`guide/using_socks`
     Information on how to simulate and generate samples from systems, as well as basic information about how to use the algorithms in SOCKS.